openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 ## CipherSpecItem<sup>10+</sup>

 Enumerates the cipher parameters.
-You can use [setCipherSpec](#setcipherspec10) to set cipher parameters, and use [getCipherSpec](#getcipherspec10) to obtain cipher parameters. <br>Currently, only the RSA is supported.
+You can use [setCipherSpec](#setcipherspec10) to set cipher parameters, and use [getCipherSpec](#getcipherspec10) to obtain cipher parameters.

+Currently, only the RSA algorithm is supported.
 For details, see [Encryption and Decryption Specifications](../../security/cryptoFramework-overview.md#encryption-and-decryption-specifications).

 **System capability**: SystemCapability.Security.CryptoFramework